BohdanTkachuk/AzureWebService/readme.md

 ### Introduction
 For this project, you will use a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure Web server will include following components:
-1. Resource group
+1. Resource group.
-2. Virtual network
+2. Virtual network.
-3. Virtual subnet
+3. Virtual subnet.
-4. Network interface for each virtual machine
+4. Network interface for each virtual machine.
-5. Public IP
+5. Public IP.
-6. Network Security Group which allow all traffic within virtual network and deny all direct traffic from the Internet
+6. Network Security Group which allow all traffic within virtual network and deny all direct traffic from the Internet.
-7. Load Balancer with Backend Adress Pool and Health Probe
+7. Load Balancer with Backend Adress Pool and Health Probe.
-8. Custom Ubuntu image that will be created using Packer
+8. Custom Ubuntu image that will be created using Packer.
-9. Customizable number of virtual machines with custom Ubuntu image
+9. Customizable number of virtual machines with custom Ubuntu image.
-10. Managed disk for each virtual machine
+10. Managed disk for each virtual machine.

 ### Dependencies